-Both mobile app and mobile website have their own characteristic benefits.
-You will only have to decide it whether you need a mobile website development or a mobile application development depending on your preferences – of course when you have a limited budget at your end.
+Both the mobile app and mobile websites have their own characteristic benefits.
+You will only have to decide whether you need a mobile website development or a mobile application development depending on your preferences of course when you have a limited budget at your end.

 A pure mobile website can be accessed through browsing.
 It has a static navigational interface and requires a connection.
 On the other hand, mobile phone applications can be accessed offline once they are installed.
 It uses gadget functionalities to make the user experience far more interactive than a mobile website.
 So I think if we compare these two on the basis of what they offer to the mobile users, mobile applications would win hands down.
 But wait, there is a certain twist waiting back at the Mobile development floor.
 And it is, of course, something that would make you think twice before making a selection between the web and app.

 The cost of mobile apps development is quite expensive as compared to mobile website development.
 Also, you would find many options for your website to be converted to a mobile site, without investing much amount in it.
 While developing a desktop version of your website you can get it developed in a responsive manner which would let the same website become compatible with different devices like iPhone, iPad, Tablets, and others.

 Also, there are few sites that charge you a minimum amount of money and convert your website to a mobile site.
 A good example of this is dudamobile.com.
 Whereas there is no such, option available for mobile applications.
 You just need to hire a mobile app developer to get it developed.
 Also, if your audience is vast you need to target more platforms and this would certainly cost you much.
 Also, if it's an application it needs to pass the approval process on the mobile app stores, whereas it's not mandatory for mobile websites.